nayracoop/nayra-cms-api/docs/users.md

   - 400: Bad request (wrong JSON body syntax)
 	- 422: Not available (duplicated username or email) | Validation error (missing required field)

+:warning: all users created by this endpoint are assigned to the main account set in .env file :warning:

 **errors**
 	- ASSERT request body is not a valid object: check error code -> :warning: now its throwing 500 Unexpected Error, not OK
   - :warning: ASSERT valid types right after the assert of the Object type. :warning: **working for everything but for the password**
-  - :warning: all new users are assigned to the same account
   - :warning: **right now emailConfirmed can be set to true or false from signup, this is not ok.**